 Gracey is a green lacewing (Mallada signata) native to Australia.
 Adults feed on pollen and nectar but the juveniles are voracious predators and will feed on a broad range of pests.
 Gracey juveniles (sometimes called antlions) will eat almost any small insect or egg they can find.
 They are particularly effective at controlling aphids and can consume 60 in an hour.

 Supplied as 100 eggs which hatch quickly and begin feasting immediately!
 Not for WA.

-Gracey is sent via Express Post and is usually received within 2-3 days.
-Order dispatch is planned to minimise transit time in Australia Post.
+Gracey is sent via Express Post and is usually received in approximately 7 days.
+Dispatch is planned to minimise transit time with Australia Post.

 Main Target Pests

 - Greenhouse whitefly juveniles